 #4: The neck is just as important as the face.

 Just as the jawline can be the unsung hero of a facelift, the neck area is equally important.
 While women may need more lifting in the midface region, most men can benefit from removing excess skin and fat from the neck.
-When the face and neck are both addressed during surgery, the overall results are much more transformative.
+When the face and neck are both addressed during surgery, the overall results are much more transformative, as you can see in my facelift before-and-after photos.
 Your new look appears more natural when your entire profile is slimmed and tightened, helping you feel masculine and confident at every angle.